-The 6th World Ayurveda Congress (WAC) and Arogya Expo was held recently in New Delhi with the aim of integrating Ayurveda with the mainstream public health system and also propagating it globally as a safe and cost-efficient health care alternative.Despite having a rich heritage of alternate systems of medicine, India lags behind China in this field.
+The 6th World Ayurveda Congress (WAC) and Arogya Expo was held recently in New Delhi with the aim of integrating Ayurveda with the mainstream public health system and also propagating it globally as a safe and cost-efficient health care alternative.He recommends, "Space has to be created in international medical and science publications, for articles on Ayurveda.
+But some effort needs to be made by practitioners and researchers of Ayurveda."Despite having a rich heritage of alternate systems of medicine, India lags behind China in this field.
 But the government has now decided to pump in around Rs.
 5,000 crore in the Ayush mission which may boost the current scenario.

 The event was organized by the AYUSH (Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy) department under the Union Health and Family Welfare Ministry, in collaboration with the World Ayurveda Foundation (WAF) and the Delhi government.
 It was graced by Prime Minister Narendra Modi who stressed on the fact that Ayurveda can acquire global recognition, like yoga, if it is presented in the right spirit and recognized as a way of life.